Testing Physical Models for Cosmic Ray Transport Coefficients on Galactic Scales: Self-Confinement and Extrinsic Turbulence at GeV Energies: Different CR Transport Models Considered

 \section{Different CR Transport Models Considered}

 Here we describe the different CR transport models considered in this paper, summarized in Table~\ref{tbl:transport}.
 For each of these models, we have run a suite of cosmological simulations with at least galaxies {\bf m11i}, {\bf m11f}, {\bf m12i}, chosen because these span a range of masses and, at each mass, show representative effects and scalings of CRs on galaxy dynamics in \paperonetwo.
+An illustration of the galaxies and their properties is shown in Fig.~\ref{fig:image}.